ICGC-TCGA-PanCancer/OxoGWrapperWorkflow/README.md

  - gnosKey - The path to the key that will be used when talking to GNOS to generate gto files and metadata.
  - rsyncKey - The path to the key that will be used when the results are rsynced.
  - uploadURL - The URL to use in the rsync command at the end of the workflow, such as: `someUser@10.10.10.10:~/incoming/oxog_results/`
- - downloadMethod - Which method to use to download files.
+ - vcfDownloadMethod - Which method to use to download VCF files.
 Default will be to use the icgc storage client (`icgcStorageClient`), but you can also specify `gtdownload` or `s3` (which will use `aws s3`).
+ - bamDownloadMethod - Which method to use to download BAM files.
+Default will be to use the icgc storage client (`icgcStorageClient`), but you can also specify `gtdownload` or `s3` (which will use `aws s3`).
+ - smufinDownloadMethod - Which method to use to download a pipeline, such as smufin.
+If this is not specified, then vcfDownloadMethod will be used.
  - storageSource - Where to download files from, if the `downloadMethod` is `icgcStorageClient`.
 Defaults to `collab` but if you are using the icgc storage client in AWS, you will want to specify `aws`.
  - allowMissingFiles - Set to `true` if you know that some of the filesets from earlier pipelines might be missing a VCF or two (NOTE: it is assumed that you will have _at least one_ VCF from each pipeline).
 Only VCFs can be missing.
 Missing BAM files will cause the workflow to fail.

 ### Download Methods
-There are three tools that this workflow can download files:
+There are four methods that this workflow can use to obtain input files:
  - icgc-storage-client
  - gtdownload
  - aws CLI
+ - filesystem copy

 #### icgc-storage-client
 This is the **default** download method.